 The release of lanterns (khom) is a way to pay respect Buddha and also to release bad memories and make a wish for the future.
 During Yi Peng it was traditionally monks who released the lanterns, but now anybody can do so.
 On Yi Peng Day (Loy Krathong Day) novice monks at some of the temples will release giant sky lanterns in the morning.
 These will normally have firecrackers attached to them and if you are staying in Chiang Mai you will be sure to hear these khom fai even if you don’t see them.

 Every year, a spectacular simultaneous release of thousands of sky lanterns takes place at a location close to Mae Jo University in the Sansai district of Chiang Mai province.
 The Mae Jo event is organized by an independent Buddhist group as part of a khatina celebration for the end of Buddhist Lent.
 The event at Mae Jo is not the Yi Peng Festival.
 The date varies each year, but is often a week or two before the main Loy Krathong festivities.
-This means that the lantern release is held in either October or November depending on the full moon date for Loy Krathong.
-The event (seen in the video below) is free to attend and is open to everybody*.
+This means that the lantern release at Mae Jo is held in either October or November depending on the full moon date for Loy Krathong.

 Sky Lantern Release in Chiang Mai City